Centrelink Customer Reference Number (CRN)

 Your CRN is on letters we’ve sent you or on your concession card, if you have one.

-We’ll also let you know if you need to come to a service centre to get your CRN.
+We’ll let you know if you need to visit a service centre.

 How to set up an online account using your CRN